 Expectations, Communication, & Other Information: While the nature of an online course allows students to work at their own pace, students are expected to keep up with the course materials weekly.
 Please note: this is not a self-paced course.
 This means that students should keep up with the readings and discussions posted each week and are responsible for turning in any assignments by the posted due date.
 Students who get behind in the weekly requirements will likely not do well in the course.
 Remember, also, that attendance for the course is measured by students' participation in the weekly participation assignments.
 Announcements and important information will be posted on the Blackboard site.
 Be sure to check the site often.
 Additional information may be sent to students' WBU emails, so students should make sure they have set up a WBU email and are checking it often.
-Students should feel free to email me or chat online anytime I'm signed on if they are concerned about the course or their progress.
+Students should feel free to email me or chat online anytime

+I'm signed on if they are concerned about the course or their progress.
 I am available to help, provide resources, and give direction-but I cannot help if I do not know a student is struggling.

 Students should contact me by using my wbu.edu email.
+I am also available on Skype (Laura.Brandenburg) throughout the day and by appointment.
 I have an office on the Plainview campus, as well, so Plainview campus students can set up an appointment to visit with me there.
 Please note that the phone number listed in this syllabus is my office number, which may be checked periodically throughout the week, but the best way to get in touch with me quickly is likely through email.